 Stripe, Inc. is an Irish-American financial services and software as a service company dual-headquartered in San Francisco, United States and Dublin, Ireland.
-The months, not years.
-The digital revolution is here, and Airwallex is at the centre, company primarily offers payment processing software and application programming interfaces for e-commerce websites and mobile applications.
+The company primarily offers payment processing software and application programming interfaces for e-commerce websites and mobile applications.